 Set the GenerateEmptyAlternateText property to true to cause an ASP.NET Image control to render an empty string as the alternate text.
 Empty alternate text is interpreted by accessibility checkers to mean that you have deliberately marked the image as not important.

 Controls with Inherent Images or Links

-Some controls, such as thecontrol, the control, and Web Parts, render images or links as part of their markup.
+Some controls, such as the TreeView control, the Menu control, and Web Parts, render images or links as part of their markup.
 In these cases, the control creates alternate text for each image or link that describes its function.